 There are several major airports near the British Virgin Islands which act as hubs for onward travel to both Tortola, BVI and Virgin Gorda, BVI.
 San Juan (SJU) and St. Thomas (STT) are major international airports for North American carriers while St. Martin (SXM) and Antigua (ANU) are major Caribbean destinations for many European carriers.
 European travelers going to Miami would still have to fly to SJU or STT.

-Many charter carriers and US carriers fly directly to St. Thomas, USVI and San Juan PR, including WestJet, Delta, Spirit, American Airlines, Jet Blue, Southwest, Air Canada, Continental-United, Lufthansa/Condor and many other regularly scheduled, charter and discount North American airlines have direct flights to SJU and SXM.
-Many European carriers also land at San Juan and British Airlines has direct service to Antigua from London UK.
+Many charter carriers and US carriers fly directly to St. Thomas, USVI and San Juan PR, including WestJet, Delta, Spirit, American Airlines, Jet Blue, Southwest, Air Canada, United, Lufthansa/Condor and many other regularly scheduled, charter and discount North American airlines.
+Others have direct flights to St Martin, (SXM).
+Many European carriers also land at San Juan and British Airlines has direct service to Antigua (ANU) from London UK.
 In the winter months, it is not unusual to catch "charter" flights that are organized around cruise ship departures and arrivals - Arrivals are usually in the early afternoon and turnaround in the late afternoon.